CHAUVET-ILUMINARC/LOGICDRIVE2X/README.md

 - Added infrared panel control

 ##### ⚠️ Warning: This update reduces the port fixture capacity from 40pcs down to 30pcs on drives with ST controllers. <br>
 Drives with GD controllers are immune form this reduction in fixture count/port.
 You can find which controler is used in your drive by reviewing the webserver.
 It is posted in the top-right section of the webservers.

+<span style="color:orange">⚠️</span> **Warning:** Make sure to save your work.